antfroger/progressive/README.md

 ## Strategies

-Rules are great but sometimes one rule id not enough to decide what to do.
+Rules are great but sometimes one rule is not enough to decide if a feature must be enabled.
-You may want to enable a feature to the admins **AND** a given percentage of users.
+You may want to enable a feature in `PROD` only for admins but to everyone in `DEV`, `TEST` and `PREPROD`.
-Or you may want to enable a feature in `PROD` only for admins but to everyone in `PREPROD`.
+Or you may want to enable a feature to the admins **AND** a given percentage of users.

 That's where strategies come into play!

+*(Strategies are simply another name for nested rules.
+And as for rules, you can create your own strategies!)*

+Progressive comes with two built-in strategies:

 ### `unanimous: []`